Rainwater harvesting 101: how to collect, store, and use rainwater [2026]

 From simple rain barrels that cost under $100 to sophisticated cistern systems that can supply your entire home, rainwater harvesting offers practical solutions that reduce utility costs, protect your landscape during droughts, and help manage flooding.

-Here’s what you need to know about rainwater harvesting in 2026: system types, sizing, installation, regulations, and how to find funding.
-You’ll learn which system fits your property, how to size and install it, what regulations apply, and where to find rebates and funding through Rainplan.
+Here’s what you need to know about rainwater harvesting systems in 2026: types of systems, sizing, installation, regulations, and how to find funding.

 Key takeaways